47 Notable alumni of

 -

 Cooper Bradford Hefner is an American businessman.
-He is currently the Managing Partner of Hefner Capital.
-He has worked as the chief creative officer and chief of global partnerships at Playboy Enterprises, a company founded by his father Hugh Hefner.
+He is the managing partner of Hefner Capital.
+He has worked as the chief creative officer and chief of global partnerships at Playboy Enterprises, a company founded by his father, Hugh Hefner.
 He was also the founder and initial chief executive officer of the startup company Hop.

 -